When to visit the vet?

 Neosporosis is a parasiticParasitic refers to diseases or conditions caused by parasites.
-Parasitic infections can affect the digestive tract, skin, and other organ systems. infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. caused by the protozoan Neospora caninum, primarily affecting dogs.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. caused by the protozoan Neospora caninum and mainly affects dogs.
 This disease can lead to neurological disorders, miscarriages, and other severe symptoms.

 The most important facts at a glance